Back

 Basil Benefits: Did you know there are over sixty varieties of Basil?
 Sweet Basil is probably the most widely used, but you can also find cinnamon Basil, lemon Basil, Thai sweet Basil, and dark opal Basil.
 Each variety has its own distinctive qualities, but Basil generally provides myriad health benefits.

 Basil contains numerous vitamins, minerals, antioxidants, and essential oils.
 The antioxidants help fight against free radicals that can lead to cell damage in the body.
-The essential oils support a healthy inflammatory response, and the antibacterial properties help support a healthy immune response.
+The essential oils support a healthy inflammatory response, and the immune supporting properties help support a healthy immune response.

 Tulsi vs Basil: Two Incredible Herbs